elizabethmachaira/elizabethmachaira/README.md

-## Hi there, I'm Elizabeth!
-Mathematical & Computing Sciences for AI at Bocconi
+Hi there, I'm Elizabeth!
+I have just finished my BSc in Mathematical & Computing Sciences for AI at Bocconi

 <!--
 **elizabethmachaira/elizabethmachaira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.